"In the not too distant future. On a tired battlefield. War has become routine."

 That Man Is Dead: Raiden tells Snake as much when the latter refers to him as Jack.
 Considering how eerily peaceful and quiet his voice now is, it's not hard to imagine you're talking to a dead man.

 There Are No Therapists: Averted.
 You actually have a therapist as one of your two contacts (Rose).
 She mostly just gives you advice on what actions you can take within the game to increase your psyche meter and keep stress levels down, rather than give real advice, but considering Gameplay and Story Segregation, this is probably for the best.
+(When introduced, it is at first implied that speaking to her will increase psyche, but this ends up not being the case.)
 Her presence is also justified in another way, because therapy for combat veterans is a growing, highly necessary field.

 The Unseen: Otselotovaya Khvatka is the only PMC group mentioned that you never actually encounter.
 Likewise, Werewolf are the main opposing faction in Act 4, but Snake only encounters their unmanned units in Shadow Moses.